ozqf/exercise90/README.md

 * Renderer and Sound are also DLLs but also contain platform specific code - should do something about this eventually.
 * All DLLs are automatically 'hot reloaded' if the platform detects the file has been modified.
 * Assets will be stored together in ZIP files.

+#### Renderer
+* Very basic fixed function.
+Naively draws a 'scene' object assembled by the game (or the app for menus and platform for debug input).
+Need to convert to a command buffer like everything else.
+* Currently has no lighting, blending, vertex buffers... or *any* occulusion whatsoever.

 ### Future thoughts:
 * Rewrite platform/engine layer for linux once engine is developed enough.